Publishing's Essential

 PM BookScan

 Circana Publishers Marketplace BookScan offers reasonably priced access to the same comprehensive weekly sales data used by book publishers.
 The primary service provides unlimited searches and downloads of print book sales data, as an annual subscription.
-Print data subscribers can also add an ebook sales upgrade, which tracks ebook sales reported by hundreds of publishers on a monthly basis, as well as a new digital audio upgrade, which reports sales from six publishers and is the first available dataset for this fast-growing segment.
+Print data subscribers can also add an ebook sales upgrade, which tracks ebook sales reported by hundreds of publishers on a monthly basis, as well as a new digital audio upgrade, which reports sales from five publishers and is the first available dataset for this fast-growing segment.

 Job Board